The main client class for connecting to Odyssey’s audio-visual intelligence platform.

 Cancel a pending or running simulation job.

-cancelSimulation ( simulationId : string ): Promise < void >
+cancelSimulation ( simulationId : string ): Promise < { job_id : string ; status : string } >

 Parameter Type Description simulationIdstringThe simulation ID to cancel